dedhedzed/discord-rat-arch/README.md

 # Discord-RAT-Bot

-'Discord-RAT-Bot' aKa 'h3rb' is a Remote Administrative Tool which is controlled through a discord bot and its commands.
+'Discord-RAT-Bot' aKa 'h3rb' is a R.A.T which is controlled through a discord bot and its commands.

 To use this on your own server, please enter your bots Discord Token on Line 27 ! otherwise this will be useless :)